 If you have only a very basic understanding of the Data Protection Act you will have come across various terms and expressions relating to the Act.
 For example: personal data, sensitive personal data, data controller and so on.
 What do they mean?

-Below is a link to the Data Protection Act Glossary of Terms, which should help de-mystify these definitions:
+On this page is a link to the Data Protection Act Glossary of Terms.

 Your rights under the Data Protection Act